sralter/sralter/README.md

   * Python-based NLP project designed to utilize Learning-To-Rank systems to organize job candidates based on their similarity to particular terms
     * Visualization techniques used: histograms, boxplots, bar charts, choropleth map, word cloud
     * Python tools used: Text embedding (Tfidf, Word2Vec, GloVe, fastText, SBERT), Scikit-Learn's Cosine Similarity, RankNet with PyTorch, LambdaRank with LightGBM

-## More about me:
-As a data professional, I employ the latest data techniques to uncover insights.
-I am skilled in:
-* **Research**: With my science mindset, I know how to bring in external data in to enrich the analysis
-* **Reporting**: My years as a researcher and consultant have taught me how to communicate effectively
-* **Data Manipulation**: Need help preparing the data?
-I'll utilize Pandas, DuckDB, SQL queries, and Polars
-* **Visualization**: Want some figures?
-I can use Python (Matplotlib, Seaborn), Tableau, R (ggplot2), or Excel
-* **Business Intelligence Tools**: Did I mention Tableau?
-Let's talk about how I can build dashboards for you
-* **Python for Data Analysis and Machine Learning**: Scikit-learn, Tensorflow, and Jupyter are my home
-* **Predictive Modeling**: Using Hyperopt and Optuna, I have tuned countless algorithms on varied datasets
-* **Deep Learning**: How about neural networks?
-I have used Tensorflow to analyze satellite imagery
-* **GIS**: Want to know "where"?
-I use my geospatial skills in Esri's ArcGIS Pro, QGIS, and PostGIS to solve it
-* **Statistics**: Want to know "why"?
-I use Python's Statsmodels to figure that out
-* **Natural Language Processing**: I am skilled in NLP and can help you perform text or sentiment analysis

 ## You can find me on LinkedIn here:
 </div>